Christian Life

 See Study Bibles: danger, handle with care!

 Note 3.
-The Last Supper was eaten the night before Passover.
+Going by the Essene calendar, the Last Supper was eaten on the night before Passover.
 It was a full meal and Jesus was - figuratively speaking - the sacrificial lamb at the table.

 Note 4.